 Cocaine (which is also processed and sold as “crack”) is an extremely addictive drug that is derived from the coca plant in South America.
 It can be abused by snorting, smoking, or injection.
-Depending on the manner of absorbing the drug, highs can last between 5 and 30 minutes.
+Depending on the manner of absorbing the drug, highs can last between five and 30 minutes.
+Given the addictive nature of this drug, a cocaine addiction treatment program is necessary for many people.

 On a short-term basis, this drug may cause highs of euphoria and energy that make a person seem happy and talkative.
 In some cases, it can increase aggression and anger.
 Dangerous physical effects of cocaine abuse come in the form of high blood pressure and increased heart rate.
 Cocaine also causes digestive distress and stomach-sickness, change in appetite leading to weight loss over time, sleeplessness, restlessness, panic attacks, high body temperature, and dilated pupils.